 Business applications of quantitative optimization methods in operations management decisions.
 Prerequisites: (Grade of "C" or better in MAT150, or MAT151, or MAT152) or equivalent, or satisfactory score on district placement exam.

 Business Statistics

 Business applications of descriptive and inferential statistics, measurement of relationships, and statistical process management.
-Prerequisites: Grade of "C" or better in GBS220 or MAT172.
+Includes the use of spreadsheet software for business statistical analysis.
+Prerequisites: Grade of "C" or better in GBS220.